 Technology has quietly become the new differentiator in audit.
 Not long ago, the conversation was mostly about staffing, charge-out rates, and deadlines.
 Today, every partner discussion includes questions like: “Which platform should we move to?”
 “How do we get more done without overhiring?”
 “How do we modernise our audit process without risking quality?”

-If you’re leading an accounting or audit practice in the UK, choosing the right audit software is now strategic.
+If you’re leading an accounting or audit practice, choosing the right audit software UK is now strategic.
 It affects capacity planning, audit quality, profitability, and more importantly, your team’s sanity during busy season.

 To save you time, here’s a practical rundown of top ten audit tools that UK accounting firms commonly rely on, along with thoughts on where each one tends to shine.